kwencel/Graphs/README.md

 Testing results will be stored in multiple files for your convenience.
 You'll find .txt files that are reading-friendly and .csv files for an easy import to your favourite spreadsheet application.

-***WARNING***
+**WARNING**
-Running the program again (even before starting any test) will revmove files storing previous results.
-Please move these files when the program finishes testing.
+Running the program again (even before starting any test) will remove the files storing previous results.
+Please move these files from the *bin* folder when the program finishes testing.

 # Configuration
 You can adjust vertices amount used for testing purposes in *define.h* file.
 You have to do this before compiling the program.